longhnguyen125/Data-Driven-Sales-Trend/README.md

 ## ACT
 **Recommended Business Actions**
 1. Prepare for higher sales volume in December and during holiday seasons.
 2. Target major urban areas like San Francisco for marketing and logistics support.
-3. Schedule digital advertising during peak hours between 10 a.m. and 7 p.m.
+3. Schedule digital advertising during peak hours during lunch time (11 AM to 12 PM) and dinner time (7 PM to 8 PM).
-4. Create product bundles for popular accessory combinations.
+4. Create product bundles for popular accessory combine with least selling product.
+By doing so, the company can save inventory cost while increasing revenue.
-5. Keep essential, low-cost items well-stocked and promote high-margin products through cross-selling.
+5. Maintain stock availability for frequently purchased, low-cost items while promoting accessories with high profit margins.